sunfounder/10.1-touch-screen/docs/source/quick_user_guide.rst

 QUICK USER GUIDE
 ===================

-This chapter includes flashing the Raspberry Pi image, installing the virtual keyboard, setting the right-click function and calibrating the rotating screen function.
+This chapter includes installing the Raspberry Pi OS, installing the virtual keyboard, setting the right-click function and calibrating the rotating screen function.